NUMBER OF VOTES

 What if the charity I want to promote is national/global/local/small/huge/the same charity everyone else does/the same charity I did last year?

 That’s all fine!
 Of course, many people promote the same charities because they’re so great.
 And any size charity is eligible and will benefit from your promotion and possibly getting a portion of the money raised during P4A.
-For us to donate to it, however, the organization must be a non-profit organization that is a 501(c)3 or foreign equivalent classified charity.

 Video-Making Guidelines